A definitive guide to understanding API banking

 In short, only banks can provide accounts that people use to perform financial activities.
 But, we use these accounts via different mobile & web applications because of the core banking APIs provided either by the bank directly or through different API providers.

-Now, let us move on to discuss the next set of core banking APIs, i.e., the cross border APIs for international deposits.
+Now, let’s move on to the next set of core banking APIs, i.e., the APIs for making deposits and domestic payments.